CE-Programming/toolchain/docs/static/getting-started.rst

    Building the Hello World example

-Each CE C Toolchain project has the following folder structure:
+Each CE Toolchain project has the following folder structure:

 * **src**